LinkedIn Ads Essentials for B2B Marketers

 • Growth rate

-• And even individual company names (which is unique to LinkedIn)
+• And even individual company names (which are unique to LinkedIn)

 • Are you gearing your ads towards someone on the sales or accounting teams?